AtifMMalik/simple_web_scraper/README.md

 2. Pop a URL from the queue.
 3. Fetch page with a User-Agent header.
 4. Extract \<a href="..."> links with BeautifulSoup.
-5. Normalize, filter, and add new links to the queue.
+5. Normalise, filter, and add new links to the queue.
 6. Add the processed link to the URLs list.
 7. Save updated crawl_queue and URLs back to JSON.